 Design-wise, I try to stay with functionality and durability, creating purpose-built tools.
 I try to keep the old-American, native feel.
 I love history, specifically the history of America — the early settlers pushing west.
 There is a raw power and beauty to creating something that serves a purpose with your own two hands.
 My goal is to bring a little of that history, functionality and savage beauty into each piece.

 As far as the movies go, I really enjoyed “13 Hours.”
 We were able to accurately tell the story and to help honor our fallen brothers through it.
-It was awesome being able to bring to life their courage, sacrifice, and to illuminate their characters and what amazing men they were.
+It was also awesome being able to bring to life their courage, sacrifice, and to illuminate their characters and what amazing men they were.

 There’s a UDT-era frogman by the name of Harry Humphries; he has been doing advising for Michael Bay since the movie “The Rock.”
 I met him through a friend who originally worked on “Transformers 3,” doing voiceovers.
 From there I worked with him on “Transformers 4” and the cable series “The Last Ship.”
 While working on “The Last Ship,” I met a stunt director by the name of Garrett Warren.
 We became great friends right off the bat.
 He taught me the stunt side of the business.
 I have been working with Garret ever since.
 Also, Eric Sheretz is an amazing director I know who is currently working on a few up-and-coming shows.
 Overall, I have been lucky to meet amazing people throughout the entertainment industry who have played a big role in my life as I transitioned out of the SEAL Teams.